puneetzaroo/puneetzaroo.github.io/index.md

-Prior to that I was an early engineer at [VMware](http://www.vmware.com) with contributions across the software stack, from resource management in operating systems to distributed storage systems, to distributed systems orchestration.
+Prior to that I was an early engineer at [VMware](http://www.vmware.com) with contributions across the software stack, from resource management in operating systems to distributed storage systems and distributed systems orchestration.

 I got a Master's from [Purdue University](http://www.cs.purdue.edu), and